 KSL Apartment

-To be honest, I was pretty excited to stay in KSL apartment and looking forward to tell Dinosaur theme water park, but the experienced left me some bitterness.
-When I book the hotel, I always try to see if it can accommodate my whole family in a room, especially my kids are still young and there is always no guarantee that I can get a connecting room (or side by side).
-So I was pretty happy to see that KSL auto generate a 4 bedroom serviced apartment.
-The photos looks ok, and in actual fact it does looks ok in real life.
+To be honest, I was pretty excited to stay in the KSL apartment and looking forward to tell Dinosaur theme water park, but the experience left me bitter.
+When I book the hotel, I always try to see if it can accommodate my whole family in a room, especially since my kids are still young and there is always no guarantee that I can get a connecting room (or side-by-side).
+So I was pretty happy to see that KSL auto-generated a 4-bedroom serviced apartment.
+The photos look okay, and in actual fact, it does not look ok in real life.

-Although the check in lobby is very crowded but it’s still smooth and good.
-Only thing is I didn’t received my luggage (after my shopping) few hours later, until I called them.
+The check-in lobby is very crowded but it’s still smooth and good.
+The only thing is I didn’t receive my luggage (after my shopping) a few hours later until I called them.

 Here comes the safety issues,